alexgoodell/academic-medicine-cv/README.md

 4. Customize the content to fit your academic and clinical experience.
 5. Complile the Bibtex
 6. Compile the document twice to generate your CV.
-7. Alternatively, this can be done in overleaf using this template:
+7. Alternatively, this can be done in [Overleaf](https://overleaf.com) by searching "Academic Medicine CV" or by using [this link](https://www.overleaf.com/read/cfxmtgbrrnxh#6bc399).

 ## Managing Your Bibliography